versatran01/cis515/project1/README.md

 ```
 to plot Bezier curve in 2d.

+This will prompt you with a matplotlib figure and you can then click within the axes area to add Bezier control points.

 Run `p2_3d.py` by
 ```
 python p2_3d.py
 ```
 to plot Bezier curve in 3d.

+This will prompt you with a matplotlib figure with two axes.
+You can then click within the left axes are to add Bezier control points.

 After click a point, hold and drag the mouse around, you will see a circle.
 The radius of the circle will be the `z` coordinate of this control point.

-### Implementation details
+### Implementation Details
 All methods related to Bezier curves are in module `bezier.py`.

 We implemented 3 different classes for generating Bezier curve.
 They are
 * `BezierBernstein`
 * `BezierDeCasteljau`
 * `BezierSubdivision`

-Methods related to interactive plotting are in module `bezier_builder.py`
+All methods related to B-Spline are in module `deboor.py`
 They are
+* `deboor_to_bezier`
+* `deboor_1st`
+* `deboor_2nd`
+* `deboor_ith`

+Methods related to interactive plotting are in module `bezier_builder.py` and `deboor_builder.py`.
+They are
 * `BezierBuilder2D`
 * `BezierBuilder3D`

-All methods related to B-Spline are in module `deboor.py`
+* `DeboorBuilder2D`

+Files in `examples/`, `scripts/`, `test/` are not used.